maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This is unfortunate, as it means there is no way for the interpreter to distinguish between an array slot and a slice.
 In HP's case this was not a concern, as it treated strings as arrays of characters, meaning `A$(1,1)` *was* an array access, albeit with the parameters having a different meaning.

-Had HP selected one of these two to indicate slicing, or alternately used a different definition, like Sinclair's `TO`, then BASICs could implement string arrays and slicing.
+Had HP selected one of these two to indicate slicing instead of both, or alternately used a different definition, like Sinclair's `A$(1 TO 10)`, then BASICs could implement string arrays and slicing.
 For instance, `A$(1,1)[1,1]` would return the first character of the string in slot (1,1).

 <!-- TOC --><a name="system-functions"></a>
 ## System functions